-There are a number of ways for William and Mary students to pursue their academic interests in Japan.
+There are a number of ways for William & Mary students to pursue their academic interests in Japan.

-The College offers an interdisciplinary concentration and minor in East Asian Studies as part of the Asian and Middle Eastern Studies major, whereby students can combine their language study with coursework ranging from disciplines like history and anthropology to the art, literature, religions, and politics of Japan and its neighboring countries.
+Students can major in Asian and Middle Eastern Studies and, within that major, choose an interdisciplinary concentration and minor in East Asian Studies.
+This offers great flexibility to combine language study with coursework in a range of disciplines including the history, anthropology, art, literature, religions, and politics of Japan and its neighboring countries.

 Students can also self-design an interdisciplinary major in Japanese Studies through the Charles Center.